Travel and transportation

 If your visual acuity is lower than 0.5/50% or your horizontal field of view is smaller than 120 degrees, you are formally no longer allowed to drive a car.
 In this case, the ophthalmologist can refer you to Visio for the AutO-Mobility program.
 It will then be determined whether you are still allowed to drive a BTS.

-Read all about the Auto-Mobility program here.
-This page also contains information about safely participating in traffic without a car, or call 088 585 85 85 directly.
+Read all about the Auto-Mobility program herea.
+This page also contains information about participating safely in traffic without a car, or call 088 585 85 85 directly.

 Read here also the story of Kirsten Smit.
 She drives a BTS.